baracudaz/netatmo-lametric-proxy/README.md

 5. "Name" frame for Sunrise time
 6. "Name" frame for Sunset time

-Note: Both frame text and icon are optional.
+Note: Bothtext and icon on the each fram are optional.
 They will be overriden by the script.

 Make sure to set the app to use *Push Mode*.
 Publish your app as a private app.